schahriar/supertask/documentation/api.md

 <a name="Task+apply"></a>
 ### task.apply(context, arguments, callback)
 An extension to [do](#SuperTask+do) function.
-Enables passingof context as the first argument and call arguments as an array
+Enables passingof call context (this) as the first argument followed by thecall arguments as an array

 **Kind**: instance method of <code>[Task](#Task)</code>